Wirena/clang-format-configurator-v2/README.md

 Interactively create a clang-format configuration while watching how the changes affect your code.

-Not available online yet
+Check it out at https://clang-format-configurator.site/

 Clang-format-configurator-v2 is a written from scratch successor of [clang-format-configurator](https://github.com/zed0/clang-format-configurator) with following bugs fixed and new features implemented:

 - Newer clang-format versions are available
 - Options show default values instead of "Default" when BasedOnStyle is selected
-- Support for complex options such as BraceWrapping, IncludeCategories, RawStringFormats etc and arrays
+- Support for complex options such as arrays, BraceWrapping, IncludeCategories, RawStringFormats etc
 - Readable error desription on invalid option value instead of "Bad Request"
 - Support for multiple programming languages
-- Correctly(?) generated config file for complex options
+- For complex options config file is correctly(?) generated non
 - Uncomprehensible front-end shitcode and idiotic config generation algorithm
 - Fix of critical "Not invented here" bug